 - Pay ACIS dues at same rate as accredited members, based in part on full-time equivalent enrollment.

-- Candidacy Members may not advertise their membership in ACIS until after gaining accreditation.
+- Candidacy Members may only advertise as ACIS Candidacy Members until after gaining accreditation.

 - Candidacy Members must gain accreditation within five years of joining ACIS.